nchp89/nchp89.github.io/projects/smc-analysis.md

 #### Project Scope

 This project primarily focuses on the <b><i>initial data anlysis</i></b> performed on the social media challenge dataset.
 We focus primarily on relationships between variables and patterns of success as it relates to reducing social media addiction scores as measured by the Bergen Social Media Addiction Scale (BSMAS).
-Note that further steps were taken with this data and those details can be found elsewhere, specifically in the [PRISM](prism) and [SMC Annotations](smc-annotations) projects.
+Note that further steps were taken with this data and those details can be found elsewhere, specifically in the [PRISM](prism) and [Social Media Challenge: Behavior & Goal Annotations](smc-annotations) projects.

 ### <a href="https://github.com/nchp89/social_media_challenge_public/tree/main"><u>Check out the github repo for this project here!</u></a>